harvey25115/git-search-app/README.md

 For the folder structure I decided to organize the project by components, page, hooks and interfaces.

-I have executed E2E testing to for the following functionalities:
+I have executed E2E testing for the following functionalities:

 - Search
 - Pagination